DSpace/RestContract/processes-endpoint.md

 **GET /api/system/processes/<:process-id>/filetypes**

-Files can have a different "type", the type can be anything it refers to what the file represents, is it a mapping file, an exported csv file, ...
+Individual processes can have files of different "types".
+The types can be anything.
+It refers to what the file represents: e.g. mappingFile, exportCSV, etc.
-This endpoint will return all the different types
+This endpoint will return all the different file types for the given process.
+The `/api/system/processes/<:process-id>/files/<:type>` endpoint can be used to find the file of that type.

 ```json
 {